Here are actions you can take by the end of the year with the potential to reduce your tax bill and to keep your portfolio on track.

-Actions to take now:
+Actions to consider now:

-- Review your portfolio with your advisors to help ensure your asset allocation still aligns with your goals.
+- Review your portfolio with your advisors to help ensure your asset allocation aligns with your goals.

 Actions to consider before December 31: